 As you research and compare TEFL programs, we recommend asking these important questions:

 - Is the TEFL certification accredited and recognized?To prove your certification is accredited, make sure your TEFL certificate is approved by independent bodies like ALTE, English Profile, QuiTE, British Council, NCFE, ACCET, IATEFL, ODLQC, ACTDEC, or affiliated with a recognizable university, like Cambridge university for the

-- Does the course length meet international standards?
-120 hours is the golden number!
+- Does the TEFL course length meet international standards?
+120 hours is the golden number for a TEFL course!
 The industry standard includes 100 hours of training, plus 20 hours of teaching practice, although 6 is the minimum.

 - Will you have an opportunity for live teaching practice?
-In order for your certification to be recognized, you must have at least 6-20 hours of live teaching practice.
+In order for your TEFL certification course to be recognized, it must incorporate at least 6-20 hours of live teaching practice.
 Worried about doing a virtual course?
 You’ll be happy to hear that many online TEFL courses incorporate live teaching practice in their practicum!

-- How qualified are the instructors?Your course should be taught by a university-level instructor, with experience in teaching English, as well as training teachers.
+- How qualified are the instructors?Your TEFL certificate course should be taught by a university-level instructor, with experience in teaching English, as well as training teachers.

 - What support do they offer?
 Having the chance to receive benefits such as job placement assistance, referrals to recruiters and top schools, and even interview help can go a long way!

 - Is the course reasonably priced?
 Although prices for TEFL courses can vary, it’s important to make sure you’re paying for high-quality training that meets all of the above criteria.

 Read more: How to Choose a TEFL Certification Program

 Average costs for TEFL certification